rnakato/ShortCake/README.md

 You can pull (download) the ShortCake docker image with this command:

     docker pull rnakato/shortcake:<version>

-**Note**: The size of the ShortCake docker image is large (about 100GB).
-It requires a large amount of space on the docker cache directory.

 Then you can run ShortCake with the command: